jdrouet/jdrouet.github.io/content/posts/202503191700-search-engine-part-2.md

 That way, when one of our indexes reaches a critical size, we can just split in half the shard by taking all the entries based on the sharding `BTreeMap`.
 The `BTreeMap`, being sorted by design, provides the perfect API for that.

-The next problem we'll have to tackle on that tructure: when deleting a document from the index, how to efficiently go from the `DocumentIdentifier` to the `EntryIndex`?
+The next problem we'll have to tackle on that structure: when deleting a document from the index, how to efficiently go from the `DocumentIdentifier` to the `EntryIndex`?
 For that, we need to introduce a reverse map as follow.

 ```rust
 type EntryIndex = u32;